PayThePizzo/Data-Structures-and-Algorithms/10 - NP/2 - NPC.md

 ---

-# NPI or NP-Indeterminate
+# NPI or NP-Intermediate
-A class of problems which do not belong to NPC (no NPC demonstration was formulated), nor a polynomial algorithm has been found for them.
+A class of problems for which no NPC demonstration was formulated, nor a polynomial algorithm has been found for them.

 Ex: Isomorphism of Graphs